 Intro 15th Aug 2017: this was written around 8 years ago when Charlie was in my life.
 He has now passed.
 People ask: Why do cats stick their bum in the air when you pet them?
 This page is my answer to that question.
 It probably differs from other answers on the internet.
 I have updated the page (used past tense).

-Charlie just after being stroked down his back!
-His back is very strong to compensate for having only 3 legs
+Above: Charlie just after being stroked down his back!
+His back was very strong to compensate for having only 3 legs.

-Yes, my cat sticks his rear in the air with an upright tail, when stroked.
+Yes, my cat used to stick his rear in the air with an upright tail, when stroked.
 I am talking about Charlie, my three legged boy cat.
 The picture above shows the acute angle at which he pretty well immediately places his derriere when you stroke his lower back.

-I have not seen such an acute angle before in other cats, although my girl cat raises her back slightly as if it is a response to downward pressure.
-But it has nothing to do with that at all.
+I have not seen such an acute angle before in other cats, although my female cat raised her back slightly as if it is a response to downward pressure.
+But this is something else.

-I am sure that the regular visitors know the reason why Charlie sticks his rear in the air but it is not that obvious.
+I should think that the regular visitors know the reason why Charlie used to stick his rear in the air but it is not that obvious.